 The school follows the Hampshire Agreed Syllabus for Religious Education.
-At Manor Field Junior school, children are taught about a wide range of religions and learn to respect and ask questions about different religions, traditions and cultures around the world.
-We make R.E relevant by studying and celebrating real events and providing children with hands-on, relevant experiences. learning about various aspects of different cultures and comparing them with those within our communities.
+At Manor Field Junior school, children are taught about a wide range of religions, learning to respect and ask questions about different religions, traditions and cultures around the world.
+We make R.E relevant by studying and celebrating real events and providing children with hands-on, relevant experiences. learning about various aspects of different cultures, and comparing them with those within our communities.

-Manor Field learners are taught to think about their school attributes and values in order to understand how people of different backgrounds or beliefs may share similar values whilst differing in other values.
+Manor Field learners are taught to think about their school attributes and values, in order to understand how people of different backgrounds or beliefs may share similar values, whilst differing in other values.
 As a Rights Respecting school, empathy, respect and tolerance are key qualities of our children.
 We believe that our rich and varied R.E. syllabus reflects this.
 Curiosity is an important Manor Field attribute; children are encouraged to ask their own questions in order to develop critical thinking, self-belief and self-confidence.
-Children have the opportunity to share their religious education in a variety of ways: art, writing and role-play in order to fully immerse themselves in understanding of this topic.
+Children have the opportunity to share their religious education in a variety of ways: art, writing and role-play, in order to fully immerse themselves in understanding the topic.